JasmineOttawa/RainDropInTheOcean/_posts/2019-03-10-pythonDjango3.md

 tags: [Python]
 ---
 views, reference  https://docs.djangoproject.com/en/2.1/intro/tutorial03/
-Using polls example to show concepts, tags conflicting with Liquid control flow tags are skipped.
+Using polls example to show concepts, some tags are conflicting with Liquid control flow tags, code with those tags are skipped here.

 # 1, Evolve a view
 step1, Get latest 5 questions, put them in output, had design hard-coded in view